 TRUCK GARDEN/NURSERY FARM

-A nursery farm devoted to the growing of vegetables, fruits or flowers to sell to the public either on site or through established commercial facilities elsewhere.
+A Farm Operation devoted to the growing of vegetables, fruits, woody mature plants, sod or flowers to sell to the public either on site or through established commercial facilities elsewhere.

 [Added 7-25-2005 by L.L.
 No. 7-2005]

-UNIQUE AND IRREPLACEABLE AGRICULTURAL LAND

-Land which is uniquely suited for the production of high value crops, including, but not limited to, fruits, vegetables and horticultural specialties.

-[Added 12-22-2004 by L.L.
-No. 7-2004]

 VIABLE AGRICULTURAL SOILS

 Land highly suitable for agricultural production and which will continue to be economically feasible for such use if real property taxes, farm use restrictions, and speculative activities are limited to levels approximating those in commercial agricultural areas not influenced by the proximity of nonagricultural development.